imageio/imageio/docs/reference/index.rst

 Core API
 ^^^^^^^^

-The API documented in this section builds on top of the individual plugins.
+The core API is ImageIOs public frontend.
+It provides convenient (and powerful) access to the growing number of individual plugins on top of which ImageIO is built.

 .. toctree::
     :maxdepth: 1